Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models: Task and Dataset

 \textbf{Response collection}.
-A straightforward method to collecting high-quality texts requires manually writing the training texts~\cite{llama2, instruct_gpt}.
-However, when annotators are inexperienced or tired, human-written texts can lead to huge biases and uneven quality.
-In this work, we use advanced LLMs to assist annotators in generating structured training texts, as illustrated in \cref{fig:dataset}.
+A straightforward way to collect high-quality training texts is manually writing~\cite{llama2, instruct_gpt}.
+However, when annotators are inexperienced or tired, human-written texts can lead to biases and uneven quality.
+In this work, we use advanced LLMs to assist annotators in generating structured training texts, as shown in \cref{fig:dataset}.
 We first collect the information that we want the texts to describe through a carefully designed questionnaire.
 Answering questions greatly reduces the possibility of ambiguity among annotators and ensures that the information is structured.
 We then use GPT-4 to convert our annotated questionnaire results into natural language.
 Finally, the outputs of GPT-4 are modified and improved by the annotators to correct errors, eliminate ambiguities, and add important information.
 This process greatly reduces the difficulty of collecting training texts and improves the quality of the training texts.
-Next, we introduce the details of the questionnaire for different tasks.